Nyxzophrenia/Nyxzophrenia/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm a passionate Java Software Engineer, a Beginner Data Engineer, And sometimes Web Develpong and UI Designing.
+I'm a passionate Java Software Engineer, a Beginner Data Engineer, And sometimes Web Developing and UI Designing.
 Here, you'll find a collection of my projects, contributions, and ideas.
 ## About Me

 - Currently Working on many Java Projects right now and currently learning Data Engineering at the same time.